CrzPhil/SSHniff/notes.md

 - [X] Determine hassh
 - [ ] Detect `-R` option
 - [X] Detect login attempts
-- [ ] Detect key accept into `known_hosts`
+- [X] Detect key accept into `known_hosts`
 - [ ] Detect Agent Forwarding
 - [ ] Detect file exfiltration
 - [ ] Detect file infiltration
-- [ ] Reverse SSH ???
+- [ ] Reverse SSH
-- [ ] Classify keystrokes
+- [X] Classify keystrokes

 #### New features
 - [X] Detect key offers / accepts
 - [X] Identify key types
-- [ ] Output latencies into processable format
+- [X] Output latencies into processable format
+- [X] Improve output (ciphers used, algos used, compression, mac, etc.)
 - [ ] Real-time monitoring

 ## To-do's
 > Most `TODO`'s are in the codebase, as comments.
 The rest, more general ones, are here, so that I don't forget.
-- [ ] Refactor code into proper files (`scan.rs`, etc.)
+- [X] Refactor code into proper files (`scan.rs`, etc.)
 - [ ] Refactor functions to public / private, as needed
 - [ ] Write documentation (?)
 - [ ] More test cases with serialised packet data from PCAPs
 - [ ] Coverage test (?)
+- [ ] Detect interactive session (?)
+- [ ] Test multiple sessions in one pcap support
+- [ ] Use Packet Length for ETM ciphers (!)
+- [ ] Add option to output pure Keystrokes without classifying them at all

 ## Commands & Signatures

 I realised that once you run an arbitrary command, there seems to be a packet sandwich.
-What I mean is that once you send Return, of keystroke\_len, the response consists of the standard-length response for a Return keystroke, i.e. 102 -> 118, followed by the returned data of the command, and ended by a same-sized packet for all commands, which I think indicates the user/cli prompt, i.e. 174 in length.
+What I mean is that once you send Return, of keystroke\_len, the response consists of the standard-length response for a Return keystroke, i.e. 102 -> 118, followed by the returned data of the command, and ended by a same-sized* packet for all commands, which I think indicates the user/cli prompt, i.e. 174 in length (Wireshark view, TCP equivalent is 108).

+*this is not, in fact, same-sized for all commands, but depends on some factors that are analysed further down.

 I determined this by running `sleep 3`, which produces no output.
 The sequence is: